swcarpentry/python-novice-inflammation/episodes/04-lists.md

 ---

 In the previous episode, we analyzed a single file with inflammation data.
-Our goal, however, is to process all inflammation data we've got, which means that we still have eleven more files to go!
+Our goal, however, is to process all the inflammation data we have, which means that we still have eleven more files to go!

 The natural first step is to collect the names of all the files that we have to process.
 In Python, a list is a way to store multiple values together.
 In this episode, we will learn how to store